carolineweiss/01_Variables_and_Datatypes/10_Polymorphism/tutorial/README.md

 // Purchasable.java
 public interface Purchasable {
     double getPrice();
-    String toString();
 }
 ```

-Notice that these methods *have no body*.
+Notice that the `getPrice()` method *has no body*.
 Interfaces define the method *signatures*, but don't include the *implementation* (body) of the method.
 That's the job of the class which implements the interface.

 ### Implement `Purchasable` in `MediaItem`